influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql.md

 <!---------------------------- BEGIN InfluxQL shell --------------------------->

-The [`influx` CLI](/influxdb/v2.4/tools/influx-cli/) provides an InfluxQL shell where you can executed InfluxQL queries in an interactive Read-Eval-Print-Loop (REPL).
+The [`influx` CLI](/influxdb/v2.4/tools/influx-cli/) provides an InfluxQL shell where you can execute InfluxQL queries in an interactive Read-Eval-Print-Loop (REPL).

 {{% note %}}
-If you haven't already, be sure to do the following when using the `influx` CLI:
+If you haven't already, be sure to do the following:

 - [Download and install the `influx` CLI](/influxdb/v2.4/tools/influx-cli/#install-the-influx-cli)
 - [Configure your authentication credentials](/influxdb/v2.4/tools/influx-cli/#provide-required-authentication-credentials)